COVID-19 vaccines at Fort Hood temporarily halted

-Shipment delays is causing a temporary delay in coronavirus inoculations at Fort Hood's Abrams Gym, the post's main vaccination site, Fort Hood officials said in a news release late Thursday evening.
+As criticism mounts over how Fort Hood is administration the COVID-19 vaccine, shipment delays are now causing a temporary delay in coronavirus inoculations at Fort Hood’s Abrams Gym, the post’s main vaccination site, Fort Hood officials said.

+“There are Permanently and Totally Disabled Veterans who have a DOD ID card and were told to come there because of high risk categories, and they were screened in and went through five different stations only to be turned away because of different insurance,” Bowman said in an email to the Herald.
+“The CDC plainly states that Vaccines paid for with taxpayer dollars, which these were paid for by the Cares Act and Covid Relief Bills are of no cost and no one can be refused.
+The answer I received from a senior official is that it creates too much paperwork.
+This is unacceptable when people are dying.
+Now, they have so many with a first dose that cannot make an appointment for a second dose because they went all out instead of following CDC guidelines in a tiered system.”

+When asked about how many vaccines have been administered on the military installation, Fort Hood officials referred the questions to the Defense Health Agency Strategic Communications Office.
+As of Friday afternoon, the Herald had not received a reply from them.

-Fort Hood's Carl R. Darnall Army Medical Center will announce new vaccination dates and appointment availability when the next shipment arrives.
+Darnall said it will announce new vaccination dates and appointment availability when the next shipment arrives.

 For updates, check the Carl R. Darnall Army Medical Center website at darnall.tricare.mil or social media sites.